pendem-2003/Rubicks_Cube_Solver/README.md

-Created **Rubiks-Cube-Solver** with efficient solving in lessthan steps
+Created **Rubiks-Cube-Solver** with efficient solving in fewer steps